gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve integration details for a specific level.
-Retrieve the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc. at a particular level (store/company).
+Use this API to get the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc. at a particular level (store/company).

 *Returned Response:*